iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Useless since its upgrade have tried to uninstal, reinstalling, forgotten password reset it refuses to work.
 I will remove it and not bother anymore.<br> :date: __2021-02-21 09:48:35__

 > Wouldn't let me register as I don't know my blood group.
 Totally useless<br> :date: __2021-02-20 14:13:52__

-> Pointless, local infection rates reported fluctuate by hundreds day to day.
-Basically they have no idea what's going on.
-Not going to bother any more.<br> :date: __2021-02-19 13:53:32__

-> Doesn't appear to work.
-It asks you to report symptoms even if well but the 2 drop down questions are both not applicable and you cannot proceed further.
-Also, I thought the app wanted you to report if you'd had vaccine and side effects but only option is to share that you've had it on social media?
-What's the point?<br> :date: __2021-02-16 20:58:48__

-> Doesn't work!!<br> :date: __2021-02-15 18:46:32__